-- Pedestrian entries to buildings should be clearly visible and easily identifiable from the street and accessible for all abilities. - Residential entries should be distinguished from retail and commercial entries. - Loading, service access and car park access should be provided from laneways and secondary streets.
+- Pedestrian entries to buildings should be clearly visible and easily identifiable from the street and accessible for all abilities. - Residential entries should be distinguished from retail and commercial entries. - Loading, service access and car park access should be provided from laneways and secondary streets and be located away from streets and public spaces or within basements or upper levels.
 Where this not possible, vehicle crossovers should be minimised to reduce disruption to the footpaths and located to avoid street trees if present. - Provide appropriate setbacks at the rear of the building to laneways ensure adequate space for car park access and servicing.
-Further details at Clause 52.06 of the Frankston Planning Scheme for Carparking. - Screen air conditioning services, antennas and other utilities from public view using balcony treatments / roof structures / architectural elements.
-Avoid using walls to screen services. - Avoid and minimise building services and utilities at ground floor street frontages to prioritise active frontages at these locations.
+Further details at Clause 52.06 of the Frankston Planning Scheme for Carparking. - Ensure all services located on balconies, such as air conditioning units, are screened from public view. - Avoid or minimise building services and utilities at ground floor street frontages to prioritise active frontages.
 Integrate services and utilities with the building design.